 You can find Jasper Place between Stockton Street and Grant Avenue, between Filbert and Green Streets.

 This little alley sits right next to the famous Union Square.
 Not many people realize it’s there, which is a shame because it is one of the prettiest streets!
-The string lights twinkling overhead makes this one of the best San Francisco photo spots.
+The string lights twinkling overhead makes this one of the best photography spots in San Francisco.

 The best way to shoot the lights is to use a wide aperture (f2.8 or lower), with a longer focal length (I shot this above at 75mm).
 If you are using your smartphone camera, portrait mode will work beautifully here.